 The origins of autoflowering cannabis plants

 While they started to appear on the market in the early 2000s, their history goes back much further than that.
 Autoflowering strains, whether crossbred with indica or sativa plants, all have cannabis ruderalis in their genetic make-up.
 Ruderalis, whose name comes from the Latin rudera, which is the plural of rudus meaning “rubble,” is a type of cannabis plant that is believed to have its roots dating back thousands of years ago in Central Asia, Eastern and Central Europe, including Russia.
-While it has been used in Russian and Mongolian shamanistic and medical traditions, most commonly for treating depression, for a very long time, Russian botanist Dmitrij Janischewsky is credited with being the first to scientifically classify it in 1924.
+While it has been used in Russian and Mongolian shamanistic and medical traditions, for a very long time, Russian botanist Dmitrij Janischewsky is credited with being the first to scientifically classify it in 1924.
 Some botanists say that ruderalis is a subspecies of sativa, and others argue it to be its own species making it a much more closely-linked relative of indica and sativa.
 In its evolutionary timeline, cannabis ruderalis adapted to the cold short summers of Eastern and Central Europe where there are some areas that have “the midnight sun” by flowering more quickly and sooner until it eventually developed into an autoflowering plant.

 Advantages of cultivating autoflowering seeds